-Abbotsford | Family Doctor
+Mission | Family Doctor

-Having a family doctor plays an important role in maintaining health and preventing chronic illness.
+Regular access to a family doctor plays an important role in maintaining health and preventing chronic illness.
 Regular contact with a health care provider ensures that recommended preventive services, like screening for early stages of disease, is timely and that chronic conditions are well-managed to prevent complications.
 Having a regular care provider also helps to maintain continuity of care.